kelvinlockwood/policies/refund/index.md

 description: "We always want out Membership customers to feel happy."
 ---

-# A fair and simple refund policy.
+# A fair and simple refund policy

 ## Examples of full refunds we’d grant.